Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.ZoomAndroid/ZoomAndroidCloseCommand .md

 ```

 ## Description

-This command closes the zoom application instance in the connected android device..
+This command closes an already opened zoom instance in the application.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |